MoaazOS/Vehicle_Detection/README.md

+## Members:
+# Ahmed Wael Ahmed Mohamed     ID: 1700214
+# Moaaz Osama Abd El_Mohymen   ID: 1701456
+# Mina Maher Mounir            ID: 1701540

 ## Vehicle Detection
-## Members:
-* Ahmed Wael Ahmed Mohamed     ID: 1700214
-* Moaaz Osama Abd El_Mohymen   ID: 1701456
-* Mina Maher Mounir            ID: 1701540
 The goals / steps of this project are the following:

 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier